Azure/Verified-Telemetry/README.md

 	* `VT_CODE_COVERAGE` : Setting this ON calculates the code coverage of the [test cases](./tests) for [VT Core](./src/core)

 # Dependencies
-Verified Telemetry is dependant on following SDK's:
+Verified Telemetry is dependant on following SDK:
   * [NetXDuo](https://github.com/azure-rtos/netxduo/tree/feature/iot_pnp)

 # Samples